 Are they jumping straight into coding?
 Or are they trying to understand your business and your long-term goals better?

 If your developers don’t provide a strategic master plan, it’s quite likely that they aren’t planning on offering a durable solution to your website problems.

 2. Are they offering development only or a multidisciplinary team of resources?

 In most cases, having just the developer isn’t enough.
-This is why you should look for a team that has:
+This is why you should look for a team that has at least:

-• A business analyst to translate your business requirements in a language that developers understand.
+- One business analyst to translate your business requirements into a language that developers understand.